CME, MOC, and Certificate of Attendance

-ASH designates this educational activity for a maximum of 12 AMA PRA Category 1 Credits™.
+ASH designates this educational activity for a maximum of 23.5 AMA PRA Category 1 Credits™ (excluding the company presentations).
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 ASH is accredited to provide AMA PRA Category 1 Credits™ to physicians only.
 The American Medical Association (AMA) defines physicians as those individuals who have obtained an MD, DO, or equivalent medical degree from another country.
 Physicians not licensed in the United States who participate in this CME activity are also eligible for AMA PRA Category 1 Credits™.

 Non-physicians and other health care professionals attending the meeting may receive a Certificate of Attendance to document their participation in an accredited activity.

 To claim a CME certificate or a Certificate of Attendance, attendees must complete the online program evaluation surveys, which will be available closer to the meeting.
 Instructions can be found in the printed program provided at the meeting.